-This Harbor Springs cottage on a bluff above Lake Michigan captures the essence of beach living.
-The following Northern Michigan cottage profile was first featured in the June 2014 issue of Traverse, Northern Michigan’s Magazine.
+This Harbor Springs home on a bluff above Lake Michigan captures the essence of beach living.

 Residential designer Fred Ball does a pretty fair job of camouflaging his widely respected design brilliance with a casual Hoosier drawl.
 His client, Susan Covatta, a Cincinnati girl, says, with Midwestern modesty, that she’s never been good at anything much, but maybe she does “have an eye.”